dsc-courses/dsc10-2023-wi/project-partners.md

 ---
 layout: page
-title: 👯 Pair Programming Guidelines
+title: 👯 Project Partner Guidelines
 description: >-
-    Information about the practice of pair programming.
+    Information about working with a partner on course projects.
 nav_exclude: true
 ---

-# 👯 Partner Guidelines
+# 👯 Project Partner Guidelines
 {:.no_toc}

 ## Table of contents